A Systematic Survey of Semantic Role Labeling in the Era of Pretrained Language Models: SRL under Various Scenarios

-Annotation projection relies on word-aligned parallel data to bridge the gap between languages, and is very sensitive to the quality of parallel data, as well as the accuracy of a source-language model on it.
-Model transferring is an alternative method to modify a source-language model to a new one. \citet{DBLP:conf/acl/KozhevnikovT13} proposed an unsupervised model transfer approach and achieved competitive performance compared with the annotation projection baselines.

-Another way to realize cross-lingual SRL is translation-based approaches.
+Cross-lingual SRL approaches can be broadly categorized into three main strategies: annotation projection, model transfer, and translation-based approaches.
+For annotation projection, \citet{DBLP:conf/coling/PlasAC14} introduced a global approach that aggregates information at the corpus level, showing improved robustness to non-literal translations and alignment errors.
+However, annotation projection heavily relies on word-aligned parallel data and is sensitive to both parallel data quality and source-language model accuracy.

+In model transfer approaches, \citet{DBLP:conf/acl/KozhevnikovT13} pioneered an unsupervised transfer method that achieved competitive performance against annotation projection baselines.
+Recent work by~\citet{DBLP:conf/emnlp/DeviantiM24} has further advanced this direction by investigating the transferability of SRL across typologically diverse languages, providing insights into which linguistic features facilitate or hinder cross-lingual transfer.

+Translation-based approaches represent the third major strategy for cross-lingual SRL.
 These approaches offer the potential for high cross-lingual transfer capabilities.
-The primary objective of translation-based approaches is to mitigate the noise caused by the original labeler by translating the high-quality data directly into the desired language. \citet{DBLP:conf/emnlp/DazaF19} introduced a cross-lingual encoder-decoder model that simultaneously translates and generates sentences with SRL annotations in the target language.
-Similar translation-based methods were also presented by \citet{DBLP:conf/acl/FeiZJ20}.
+The primary objective of translation-based approaches is to leverage high-quality source-language annotations by translating them directly into the target language, thereby eliminating the need for additional target-language labeling. \citet{DBLP:conf/emnlp/DazaF19} introduced a cross-lingual encoder-decoder model that simultaneously translates and generates sentences with SRL annotations in the target language.
+Similar translation-based methods were also presented by~\citet{DBLP:conf/acl/FeiZJ20}.

-Building on the work from CoNLL 2009 \cite{DBLP:conf/naacl/MeyersRMSZYG04}, multilingual benchmarks have since been developed at scale.
-More recently, \citet{DBLP:conf/lrec/JindalRULNT0022} introduced the multilingual Universal PropBank covering 23 languages.
-With the mixed multilingual resources, \citet{DBLP:conf/acl/MulcaireSS18} at first built the polyglot SRL system. \citet{DBLP:conf/emnlp/JohannsenAS15} presented a multilingual FSRL dataset and a multilingual semantic parser with truly interlingual representation.
-In Table \ref{tab:res_multilingual}, we compare the SRL results on cross-lingual and multilingual scenarios.